Three Days of Rain (film)

-Three Days of Rain is a 2002 American film directed by Michael Meredith and starring Penelope Allen, Erick Avari, and Alimi Ballard.
+Three Days of Rain is a 2002 American drama film directed by Michael Meredith and starring Penelope Allen, Erick Avari, and Alimi Ballard.
 Based on Anton Chekhov's short stories, the plot takes place in Cleveland city during a rainstorm.

 Plot

 Three Days of Rain is a film from 2002 that takes six short stories by Anton Chekov and sets them in modern-day Cleveland, Ohio.
 The film opens as a storm rolls into Cleveland that will bring rain for three straight days.
 The film follows six separate people through their unique struggles and challenges.
 A young woman who is forced to give up her daughter and is willing to do anything to be with her.
 Another character is a cab driver who struggles to cope with the loss of his son.
 There is Thunder (Michael Santoro), a tile maker fighting to keep his business from going under, and Denis (Joey Billow), a mentally handicapped janitor who is faced with losing his job.
 Throughout the entire film there is soft jazz and the banter of a local Cleveland disk jockey.
 The jazz also doubles as the film's soundtrack.